Allen Bowden to send $2.6 million bond package to voters

-On Monday, the board of education for Allen Bowden voted unanimously to request a special election on Sept.
+On Monday, the Board of Education for Allen Bowden Public Schools voted unanimously to request a special election on Sept.
 12 for a $2.6 million bond proposal, including $2.4 million for a new 18,000-square-foot building that would house a 600-seat gymnasium, locker rooms and the district’s administrative offices.

-That shift would require approval from the Oklahoma State Department of Education and the request would not be made until fall 2023, should the bond issue be approved by voters.
+Should the bond issue be approved by voters, that shift would still require approval from the Oklahoma State Department of Education, and the request would not be made until the fall of 2023.

 People are also reading…

-If the Department of Education approves the reclassification request, Allen Bowden would add one grade per year starting with the 2024-2025 school year, with its first senior class graduating in May 2028.
+If the Department of Education approved the reclassification request, Allen Bowden would add one grade per year starting with the 2024-25 school year, with its first senior class graduating in May 2028.

 Located in far northeastern Creek County with its campus along Frankoma Road, Allen Bowden’s attendance area is sandwiched by Sapulpa to the south and Tulsa and Sand Springs to the north.
-According to enrollment data from the Department of Education, 277 students in pre-kindergarten through eighth grade attended the school in 2022-2023.
+According to enrollment data from the State Department of Education, 277 students in prekindergarten through eighth grade attended the school in 2022-23.

 Even if its bid to add a high school is denied, Superintendent Matthew Sweet said the district will still build a new gymnasium in order to better accommodate the needs of students and staff, should the bond issue pass.